Oklahoma workers’ compensation insurance

 The state of Oklahoma uses a complex, multipart test to determine if a worker is a contractor vs. an employee.
 Factors the government evaluates include:

-How much does workers' compensation coverage cost in Oklahoma?
+How much does workers' compensation insurance cost in Oklahoma?

-Estimated employer rates for workers’ compensation in Oklahoma are $1.12 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Oklahoma are $0.99 per $100 of covered wages [PDF].

 When an employee suffers a workplace injury or occupational disease, workers' compensation covers the cost of medical care related to the injury or illness.
 It also provides part of the wages lost while the employee is unable to work.